Pro Tips for De-Icing Your Windshield

 As the morning temps begin to dip below freezing, most of us have noticed a little frost on our windshields— and clearing the ice eats up valuable time in our morning routines.
 As we prepare for even more winter weather, here are a few pro tips for de-icing your windshield.

-Plan ahead if you can (wake up early)
+Plan ahead if you can.

-This is is more important than people realize.
+No one likes waking up earlier than they have to but, when winter weather this, this is more important than people realize.
 If you don’t leave yourself sufficient time to de-ice your car, you consequently risk being late to work and, more often than not, do a half-hearted job before speeding out the driveway.
 The leftover ice and snow will limit your visibility which can put you, and any passengers, in a dangerous position.

 It’s best to leave yourself at least 15 extra minutes to warm up your car and de-ice all windows.
 Having extra time to kill is always better than trying to rush.